Shopping Local: What is it? Why do it?

 One-Time-Purchase vs. Throw-Away Culture

 Ultimately, being a consumer is not easy, and balancing living on a budget and trying to shop locally proves very difficult.
-It is always helpful to do research, reach out to companies, and look at reviews when purchasing products that are local and products that are imported.
-Like we said before, there is no right or wrong answer when it comes to shopping and we are all doing our best to navigate today’s crazy consumer culture!
+It is always helpful to do research, reach out to companies, and look at reviews.
+There is no right or wrong answer!

 Leave a comment